metamaden/geoarraydigest/README.md

 # Array platforms

+The digest targets a handful of the most numerous or active [platforms](https://www.ncbi.nlm.nih.gov/geo/browse/?view=platforms) on GEO.
 Details about the array platforms included in digests are provided in the manifest table at `inst/data/arraymetadf.csv`.
 The current version of the array platforms manifest looks like this: